-Synopsys® Synthesis Methodology Guide.
-This guide contains preferred HDL coding styles and information and procedures to assist designers in the design of Actel devices using Synopsys CAE software and the Designer Series software.
+Synopsys[®]Synthesis Methodology Guide.
+This guide contains preferred HDL coding styles and information to assist designers in the design of Actel devices using Synopsys CAE software and the Designer Series software.

-Viewlogic Powerview Interface Guide.
-This guide contains information and procedures to assist designers in the design of Actel devices using Powerview CAE software and the Designer Series software.
+Innoveda[®] eProduct Designer Interface Guide (Windows).
+This guide contains information to assist designers in the design of Actel devices using eProduct Designer CAE software and the Designer Series software.